wilsonify/wilsonify.github.io/content/recipes/ROASTED POTATO SALAD WITH FRESH HERBS164.md

 bowl and cover them with the herb sauce, making sure every spud gets some love.
 Taste and

-add some salt and pepper until it’s howeverthefuck you like it.
+add some salt and pepper until it’s howeverthe  you like it.
 Stick it in the fridge for at least

-1 hour so that the potatoes can absorb all that flavor and the garlic can mellow the fuck out.
+1 hour so that the potatoes can absorb all that flavor and the garlic can mellow the   out.

 Serve cold or at room temperature.